playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 <!-- tabs:end -->

-# Application Wide Providers
+# Application Wide Providers {#app-wide-providers}

-In our example codebase, we structured an application where `userData` is utilized all over the app.
+In our example codebase, we structured an application where `userData` is used all over the app.
 Instead of having an injected value for this data, it would be ideal to have access to this information anywhere in the component tree.

 <!-- tabs:start -->